Denzil Wraight - Italian Keyboard Instruments

 2. A deer leather covering was described by Maffei for the hammers, but the hardness conferred by the tanning process greatly affects the tonal quality and cannot now be established.

-From the stringing schemes on Cristofori's harpsichords I have inferred a simple numerical gauge number system he used (see 2000/4 'Principles and Practice...' in my Publications.
+From the stringing schemes on Cristofori's harpsichords I have inferred a simple numerical gauge number system he used (see 2000/4).
 A version of this Cristofori scheme is implemented in the gauge numbers marked on the 1767 Antunes piano (National Music Museum, Vermillion, SD, USA) suggesting that the Cristofori practice was revealed to Portugese makers through an instrument (or instruments) sent to the Iberian peninsular.
 This gives us a further, significant clue how to string Cristofori-style pianos.
-The result of this weight of stringing is that an instrument with a good forte results with adequate power in the treble. (see 2006 'Das Hammerklavier von Bartolomeo Cristofori...' in my Publications).
+The result of this weight of stringing is that an instrument with a good forte results with adequate power in the treble. (see 2006/2).
 This weight of stringing is also necessary in order to produce a "sweet" tone which does not readily produce a metallic sound on hard playing.

 My reconstruction of the case size commenced by seeking to understand the design procedure for Cristofori and Ferrini instruments using their order of thought.
 It appears that local, Florentine units of measurement explain many of the dimensions chosen, for which reason I define the main case dimensions using them: